Vehicle registration plates of Hungary: Diplomatic

 Since May 2017 diplomatic corps plates carry the letters CD and six numbers, separated with a hyphen.
 The plate has white characters on light blue background.
 First three numbers are matched to countries, numbers are arranged in chronological order of the first diplomatic contact with each country.
 001 belongs to Vatican City, 020 belongs to the United States.
 The complete code list is not known yet.
 Last three numbers are in connection with the diplomatic person's working position (ambassador, consul, embassy staff, etc.).
 Before 2017 plates starting with CD were for diplomats, who are leaving the country permanently, valid for 30 days.
 This plate has black letters (2 letters, 4 numbers) on white background, and the Hungarian tricolor on the left, still issued.

 Old timer vehicles

 For antique cars plate starts with OT, followed by four numerals.
 There is no EU version of this plate.
 The vehicle has to be at least 30 years old, still has its original technical specifications.

 Military

 Military plates start with H followed by one letter and four numbers.
 Mostly tricolor plates, with some euroband exceptions.
 Letters seen in use: A (cars), B (buses, minibuses), E, F (minibuses), I, K (minibuses, jeeps), M, N (motorcycles), P, R, S (military ambulance), T (trucks), V, X (trailers).

+U.S. Forces in Hungary plates (Pápa Air Base)

+The U.S. military presence in Hungary is centered primarily around Pápa Air Base, which supports NATO operations and hosts units like the Heavy Airlift Wing (HAW).
+Vehicles used by U.S. military personnel stationed there before 2017 were similar to vehicle registration plates of the United States Army in Germany.
+Plates for Pápa Air Base U.S. military personnel began with "CDA" and were sequentially numbered with the NATO insignia above the USA country code on a blue background.
+In around 2017, those service members having these distinctive USA plates on their private vehicles shifted to regular Hungarian plates.

+Currently, U.S. military personnel stationed in Pápa use ordinary Hungarian plates.
+Often, service members who have shipped a car as part of their relocation (Permanent Change of Station or PCS) household goods allowance will keep their American plates for the duration of their stay in Pápa while others will register the car with ordinary Hungarian plates, sometimes needing a different shape to accommodate the size difference between U.S. and European license plantes.

+There are some distinctive Hungarian military plates at the Pápa Air Base.
+These special military plates typically follow this format: